kkkcccliang/cross-message/README.md

 # cross-message
-An extremely simple cross-document message implement, using promise style.
+A high level component of cross-document message with promise style.

 ## Install